Last Updated on 2025-07-24 by Jorge Bastos

 Caco do Bolo do Caco

 Bolo do Caco is a typical Madeiran bread.
 It is a slightly leavened flatbread with a light dough and thin crust.
-It is often served with butter and garlic but is also delicious for sandwiches.
+It is often served with butter and garlic, but is also delicious for sandwiches.
 And that’s exactly what Casa do Bolo do Caco specializes in—bolo do caco sandwiches.

 Caco do Bolo do Caco serves “pregos,” hamburgers, the traditional vine meat and garlic sandwich, and Bolo de Caco with chorizo.
 The sandwiches are served with fries.
-You can eat on the snack bar’s terrace or choose to take them away.
+You can eat at the snack bar’s terrace or choose to take them away.
 The sandwiches are delicious—comfort food with a touch of Madeira.

 - Price – 3 to 6 € per person